 One advantage of object-oriented programming is that it can help to promote code reuse.
 For example, if you have written a method for sorting an array of integers, you can easily reuse that method in another program by creating a new object that uses the sorting method.
 Additionally, object-oriented programming can help to make code more maintainable and easier to understand.
 By encapsulating data and methods into logical units (objects), programmers can more easily modularize their code and make changes in one area without affecting other areas of the codebase.

-The main purpose of OOP is to bind together code and data in a manner that makes it difficult to modify the data without affecting the code and vice versa.
-Most popularly known languages which follow the OOP paradigm are Java, C++ etc. Still confused?
+The main purpose of OOP is to bind code and data together, making it difficult to modify the data without affecting the code and vice versa.
+Most popularly known languages that follow the OOP paradigm are Java, C++ etc. Still confused?
 Let's take an example:

-You can also put certain methods inside this class which performs operations on these properties(like getDetails(), updateDetails() etc).
+You can also put certain methods inside this class that perform operations on these properties(like getDetails(), updateDetails() etc).
 So now whenever you want to create an object(or customer), you just have to instantiate this class and provide initial values for all its properties.
-These property values can be different for different objects but they will access the same set of methods(or operations).
+These property values can be different for different objects, but they will access the same set of methods(or operations).

-So now even if you want to change the name of one customer ,you can directly refer to that particular object and change its name property without affecting any other part of your program.
+So now even if you want to change the name of one customer, you can directly refer to that particular object and change its name property without affecting any other part of your program.
 This not only makes your code more readable but also less prone to errors to errors thus making it more reliable.
-Hence we can say that OOP provides better flexibility as well as security as compared to traditional programming paradigms making it more suitable for developing large scale applications.
+Hence we can say that OOP provides better flexibility and security compared to traditional programming paradigms, making it more suitable for developing large-scale applications.

 There are many different Object Oriented Programming languages, but some of the most popular ones include Java, Python, and C++.
 Each language has its own unique set of features and syntax, but they all share some common characteristics.
 For example, all Object Oriented Programming languages allow developers to create objects that contain both data and code.
 This allows for a more modular approach to programming, making it easier to reuse code and maintain a complex program.